Nick-Marx/Godot/Pivot/README.md

 ## **Gameplay Mechanics, and Sound, and Bug Fixes, Oh My!**

 Forgot to edit the devlog after my last update.
 I'll list the changes in order and I think I'll consider this my second major milestone.
-Not much longer and I feel this might be ready to publish.
+Not much longer and I feel Pivot might be ready to publish.
 <br>
 <br>
 Made a map pivot timer set to 4 seconds for casual mode.
 This should prevent anyone from getting stuck.
 It's activated with the arrow keys, if I port this to mobile I'll probably set it to activate with swipes.
 <br>
 <br>
-Now, hear me out, it might not be useful, but I decided on including a player trail.
-It does nothing, but I think it looks neat.
+I decided on including a player trail.
+It does nothing, now, hear me out...
+I think it looks neat.
 <br>
 <br>
 Started messing with audio, and I'm straight up bad at it.
-I have a good idea of what I want for the sound and feel of everything, but no matter what I try, nothing sounds good.
+It's fun and I have a good idea of what I want for the sound and feel of everything, but no matter what I try, nothing sounds good.
+For any curious, I use the free opensource DAW LMMS.
+This being my first time using something like this, it took me forever just to get setup and configured a little.
 I took a break after many, many, MANY hours to add a few simple sound effects just to test things.
 It turned out ok, but needed quite a bit of tweaking before I was satisfied.
 <br>
 <br>